Astha0227/pms-live/README.md

 This is not live yet because I have tried to deploy it to the Heroku server but it is not supporting python 3.10 yet.
 I am trying to solve this problem.

 The application will be live as soon as I find the solution.

+I have already uploaded the demonstration video link of the project management system in the description of the project.
+Please check it out.

+This application is developed by using insights from the youtube channel Dennis Ivys.

 Thank you for showing your interest.